-Under New Mexico law, it is a crime for a person who is subject to an order of protection to have a gun.1 Additionally, a judge can make the abuser turn over his/her guns if an order of protection is issued after a hearing that the abuser had notice of.
-The judge can only order that the abuser’s guns have to be turned over if s/he believes that the abuser is a “credible threat” to the safety of the protected person.
-In those cases, the abuser has to give the guns to law enforcement or to someone with a federal firearms license.2
+Under New Mexico law, it is illegal for a person who is subject to a final domestic violence protection order to have a gun.1 Additionally, a judge can order the abuser to turn over his/her guns to law enforcement or to someone with a federal firearms license as part of a final order of protection if s/he believes that the abuser is a “credible threat” to the safety of the protected person.2

-Federal law also prohibits the respondent in a qualifying protection order from having a gun - go to the Federal Gun Laws page to get more information.
+Federal law also prohibits the respondent in a qualifying protection order from having a gun.
+See our Federal Gun Laws page to get more information.